-- 1. In addition to working with the faculty person assigned to teach this course, the student will also work with the Counseling Psychology faculty advisor on a weekly basis via some medium (in-person, by phone, online) in developing a dissertation proposal relevant to the field of Counseling Psychology. - The CP student will complete and submit a draft of the counseling-psychology dissertation by the end of the third semester of Doctoral Research Seminar (PSYC 7141) to the instructor of the course and to the CP faculty advisor.
+- In addition to working with the faculty person assigned to teach this course, the student will also work with the Counseling Psychology faculty advisor on a weekly basis via some medium (in-person, by phone, online) in developing a dissertation proposal relevant to the field of Counseling Psychology. - The CP student will complete and submit a draft of the counseling-psychology dissertation by the end of the third semester of Doctoral Research Seminar (PSYC 7141) to the CP faculty advisor/dissertation chair.